cogvis-lab/milak000.github.io/_members/rich.md

 ---
 layout: about
 inline: true
-group: Executive Board
+group: Group Leader
 group_rank: 1
-group_order: 3
+group_order: 1
 external: false

-title: Arturo Del Castillo Bernal
+title: Prof. Richard Bowden
-description: Vice President Academic
+description: Head of the Cognitive Vision Lab
-lastname: Del Castillo Bernal
+lastname: Bowden

 teaser: >
-    I represent the graduate membership at the department level in their academic matters.
-I attend various departmental and Faculty meetings and get academic updates to you.
     Outside of GAMES, I am a PhD student at the <a href="https://www.decar.ca/">DECAR Lab</a> working on developing robust algorithms for underwater navigation of UUV.

 profile: